PaperMC/docs/docs/velocity/developers/api/command.md

             // that return data of type Boolean, Integer, Float, other String types, etc .then(RequiredArgumentBuilder.<CommandSource, String>argument("argument", StringArgumentType.word())
                 // Here you can define the hints to be provided in case the ArgumentType does not provide them.
-                // In this example the names of all connected players are provided .suggests((ctx, builder) ->
+                // In this example, the names of all connected players are provided .suggests((ctx, builder) ->
                     // Here we provide the names of the players along with a tooltip,
                     // which can be used as an explanation of a specific argument or as a simple decoration proxy.getAllPlayers().forEach(player -> builder.suggest(
                         player.getUsername(),
-                        // A VelocityBrigadierMessage receives as argument a component,
+                        // A VelocityBrigadierMessage takes a component.
-                        // in this case the name of the player is provided with a rainbow
+                        // In this case, the player's name is provided with a rainbow
-                        // gradient thanks to MiniMessage (Library available since Velocity 3.1.2+) VelocityBrigadierMessage.tooltip(
+                        // gradient created by MiniMessage (Library available since Velocity 3.1.2+) VelocityBrigadierMessage.tooltip(
-                            MiniMessage.miniMessage().deserialize("<rainbow>"+player.getUsername())
+                            MiniMessage.miniMessage().deserialize("<rainbow>" + player.getUsername())
                         )
                     ))
                 )